 By Jess Seabolt

-Jess Seabolt is a reporter for TheStatehouseFile.com, a news website powered by Franklin College journalism students.
+Jess Seabolt is a reporter for TheStatehouseFile.com, a news service powered by Franklin College journalism students and faculty.